Racial bias in job descriptions can be unconscious, but it happens quite often.

 6. Racial Bias of Indigenous Descent Groups

 We also found racially biased phrases related to groups of people of Indigenous descent.
-The phrase in the job description below mentions having the “ability to sell ice to an Eskimo”, the word “Eskimo” has racial undertones so this phrase could be frowned upon by Indigenous groups.
+The phrase in the job description below mentions having the “ability to sell ice to an Eskimo”, the word “Eskimo” has racial undertones and hidden bias so this phrase could be frowned upon by Indigenous groups.
 Removing this phrase or using “Inuit” when referring to “Eskimo people” is less offensive, and much more inclusive.

 Another word with racial undertones is “Indian”.
 The more proper (and inclusive) phrase to use in the United States is “American Indian”.
 Other acceptable phrases are “American Indians” and “Native Americans”.